kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 1. Agent feature:

-I want to have 2 features in my app instead Feature1 and Feature2

-one determinitica feature1 - like classic CRUD

 2. Determinitica feature
-3. Review with LLMs
-4. Review with Ivanna

-## Prompt space

 Keep only @ai-product-template context; everything else is irrelevant for this project.
 Keep code simple and minimal, prioritizing maintainability and elegant solutions.
 The less code we have, the better we can support it.

 I want you to implement the next feature:

+- "Agent feature" instead Feature 1
+- "Determinitica feature" instead Feature 2

+Let's start with the Agent feature first:

+- Allow users to upload a PDF in the UI.
+- The UI sends the PDF to the backend.
+- We process it using Document Understanding from Gemini (use the GEMINI_API_KEY environment variable).
+- Gemini should generate D3.js code to visualize this PDF as a story.
+- The UI displays this D3.js code in a sandbox, as the output could be anything.

+Good! could you reanme it please

+Agent – Agentic feature
+Deterministic – Deterministic feature

+in UI only please

+POC:

+- add Agent Feature intregraton test, there are shulbe be 3 tests:
+-- upload pdf and got good respose
+-- upload pdf and evaludaiton of JS code is executable -- upload pdf and ask LLM as a Judge to evaluate if it solves the actualy problemt -- have pdf and resposne pre-generated -> upload same pdf again and compare resutls to oneeach other.

+3. Review with LLMs
+4. Review with Ivanna

+## Prompt space

 Let's plan first!